MatthewCane/cdk8s-cli/README.md

-# CDK8S CLI
+# CDK8S Deployment CLI

-**A CLI helper for cdk8s.**
+**A CLI for deploying Python cdk8s applications.**

 This is a work-in-progress project with no promise of continued support or development.
 This is not sutable for production applications.

-## Features
+## Rationale

+cdk8s is a great tool for defining Kubernetes resources using code and rendering them into a Kubernetes manifest, however there is a gap in the tooling for deploying cdk8s applications.
+It can be done a number of ways, such as:

+1. Rendering the manifest and applying it with `kubectl`
+2. Using the existing cdk8s cli to generate a Helm chart and then applying it with `helm`
+3. Utilising integrations with other IaC tools such as the AWS CDK or Terraform

-This project provides a simple CLI to help with applying cdk8s charts.
+This project aims to fill that gap by providing a CLI for deploying cdk8s applications directly using the kubernetes Python client.

 ## Usage